t10chap/cocktail-finder/README.md

 ## Installation

 > To run this app on your local device, fork or clone the repository [here](https://git.generalassemb.ly/gabe-ng/cocktail-finder).
 On your local computer, navigate to the project directory within your terminal and run `npm i` to install all required dependencies.
+Then open a separate window in the same directory and start up Mongo DB with `mongod`.
 From there, run `node server.js`.
 The application should be available on localhost:3000.

 ## Recognition and Thanks